Best Charities to Donate To in 2026 (Ranked)

 Categories That Score Well

 Certain nonprofit categories tend to have higher efficiency scores.
-Large disaster relief organizations, food banks, and direct service providers often score well because they have scaled operations, low per-unit costs, and strong brand recognition that reduces fundraising expense.
+Large disaster relief organizations, food banks, and direct service providers often score well because they run scaled, financially stable operations with steady revenue.
 Explore nonprofits by category on our homepage.

 For the opposite end of the spectrum, see our worst charities analysis.
 For CEO pay data, see nonprofit CEO salary data.